day8/re-frame/README.md

 Some events handlers will need to initiate an async server connection (e.g. GET or POST something).

 The initiating event handlers should organise that the `on-success` or `on-fail` handlers for these HTTP requests themselves simply dispatch an event.
 They should never attempt to modify `app-db` themselves.
 That is always done in a handler.

 **Notes**:
  - all events are handled via a call to `dispatch`.
 GUI events, async HTTP events, everything.
  - `dispatch` will cause a handler function to be called.
 But the process is async.
 The call is queued.
  - if you (further) dispatch in a handler, then that will be async too.
 The associated handler is queued for later processing.
 Why?
 Partially because handlers are given a snapshot of the `app-db` and can't be nested.
  - if you kick off an HTTP request in a handler, then organise for the on-success or on-fail handlers to dispatch their outcome.
 All events are handled via dispatch. on-success should never ever change `app-db`.

-### The CPU Intense Process
+### The CPU Hog

-If a handler does a lot of CPU work and hogs the thread, this will freeze the GUI because browsers only give us one execution thread.
+If a handler hogs the CPU, this will freeze the GUI - browsers only give us one thread of execution.

-We need to break the long running, CPU intense process into chunks and somehow hand control back to the GUI every so often, while still continuing on with the computation when the GUI update work has been done.
+Long running handlers must somehow hand control back to the GUI every so often, while still continuing on with the computation when the GUI update work has been done.

-Luckily re-frame has a solution.
-In between handing each `dispatch`, re-frame hands back control to the GUI thread, so it can do its rendering thing, before then continuing on to handle the next event dispatched.
-Thank you `core.async` for making this so easy.
+Luckily re-frame has a fairly easily solution.

-So you have to organise for your handler to chunk up the work, and after each chunk is done, the handler should re-dispatch to itself an event which (1) says that the work is not done yet (2) packages up the work completed so far, and says what chunk needs to be done next.
+First, you have to organise for your handler to break up the work into chunks.
+After each chunk is done, a handler should not go on to the next, and instead it should re-dispatch to itself an event which (1) says the work is not finished; and (2) supplies the work completed so far, along with info about the chunk to be undertaken next.

-The event handler will do a bit more work, before `dispatching` to itself again, with the new state of the CPU intense computation.
+The event handler will then do another chunk, before `dispatching` to itself again, and so on.

+In between each `dispatch`, re-frame hands back control to the GUI thread, so it can render any pending updates, before then continuing on to handle the next dispatched event, which in our case would be the next chunk of work.

-At a certain point, when all the work is done, the handler will probably put the fruits of its labour into `app-db` and clear any flags saying "disable the GUI because we're doing something".
+At a certain point, when all the work is done, the handler will likely put the fruits of its labour into `app-db` and clear any flags which might, for example, cause a modal dialog to be displayed explaining progress.

-That's the cleanest framework we've found, and it is lovely and flexible.
-For example, in some cases, you might have to tweak the pattern if events arriving from servers invalidate the long running computations on the client, etc, etc.
+This arrangement is nice and flexible.
+For example, in some cases, your modal dialog explaining progress might have a "cancel" button.
+If clicked, this button will dispatch a cancel event and the handler for the event will tweak the `app-db` indicating that that computation should be abandoned.
+When a chunk-processing-handler next begins, it will check the cancel flag, and, if it is found, will stop the CPU intensive process.

+Events arriving from a server might also cause the calculation to have to be restarted, or modified.
+This is all fairly easily handled within the chunked dispatch approach just described.

 ### In Summary